NORTH PALM BEACH LIFE

 Cost: Free to qualified applicants

-Immerse yourself in Morikami’s natural beauty, peace and serenity through our therapeutic garden- walking program.
-During three sessions, a qualified facilitator will lead participants through themed walks and journal writing to encourage reflection, and ultimately, personal well being.
+Immerse yourself in Morikami’s natural beauty, peace, and serenity through its therapeutic garden walking program.
+During three personalized sessions, a qualified facilitator will lead participants through themed walks and journal writing to encourage reflection and personal well-being.

 Time: 11:30am – 1pm or 2pm – 3:30pm